Owning a holiday let is becoming an increasingly popular investment opportunity in the UK. Not only does it offer...

 Having a key safe means that you can simply provide your guests with a passcode, rather than having to arrange to meet them at the property.
 This is also a more COVID-friendly method of welcoming new guests.

 Low maintenance garden

 Research into market trends for your area and property type will be a good guide for your approach to pricing.
-Here at Sykes we monitor the markets trends daily, constantly tweaking your rental prices to optimise your profits.
+Here at Sykes, our revenue management systems are leaders in the market, our dedicated team constantly monitor the markets trends, tweaking your rental prices to optimise your profits.